configcat/docs/website/docs/sdk-reference/react.md

 ### Acquire the ConfigCat instance

-The SDK supports two options to acquire the initialized instance of ConfigCat:
+The SDK supports two options to acquire the initialized ConfigCat instance:
- - Custom hook `useConfigCatClient()` (from React v16.8)
+ - Custom hook: `useConfigCatClient()` (from React v16.8)
- - High order components `withConfigCatClient()`
+ - Higher-order component: `withConfigCatClient()`

 ## Anatomy of `useFeatureFlag()`